 With Canva anyone can be a designer.
 Want to design a business card for free?
 Canva can do that.
 Want to create a beautiful banner for your Facebook business page?
 Yep, Canva can help with that.
 Design anything for free and make people think you hired a designer.

 A long time ago if I wanted to schedule a call with a prospect we would go back and forth to find the perfect time.
-With Acuity, I just send them a link to my schedule, they pick the time that works for them based on my availability, confirm their appointment, and Acuity send them a calendar invite with all the links and information they need to show up to our call ready to hit the ground running.
+With Acuity, I just send them a link to my schedule, they pick the time that works for them based on my availability, confirm their appointment, and Acuity sends them a calendar invite with all the links and information they need to show up to our call ready to hit the ground running.
 Acuity also adds the appointment to my calendar automatically so I don't need to do a thing except show up for the call!

 I’d LOVE to know what online tools you use for your VA business!
 How does this particular software save you time and increase your earning potential?